Notes on Randomized Algorithms: Applications

 Suppose that we are running a Las Vegas algorithm that takes a fixed amount of time $T$, but succeeds only with probability $p$ (which we take to be independent of the outcome of any other run of the algorithm).
 If the algorithm fails, we run it again.
 How long does it take on average to get the algorithm to work?

 We can reduce the problem to computing $\Exp{TX} = T \Exp{X}$, where $X$ is the number of times the algorithm runs.
 The probability that $X=n$ is exactly $(1-p)^{n-1} p$, because we need to get $n-1$ failures with probability $1-p$ each followed by a single success with probability $p$, and by assumption all of these probabilities are independent.
 A variable with this kind of distribution is called a \concept{geometric random variable}.
-We saw a special case of this distribution earlier (§\ref{section-racing-coin-flips}) when we were looking at how long it took to get a tails out of a fair coin (in that case, $p$ was $1/2$).
+We saw a special case of this distribution earlier (§\ref{section-racing-coin-flips}) when we were looking at how many flips it would take on average to get the first tails from a fair coin coin (in that case, $p$ was $1/2$).

 Using conditional expectation, it's straightforward to compute $\Exp{X}$.
 Let $A$ be the event that the algorithm succeeds on the first run, i.e., then event $[X=1]$.
 Then

 The tricky part here is to evaluate $\ExpCond{X}{\bar{A}}$.
 Intuitively, if we don't succeed the first time, we've wasted one step and are back where we started, so it should be the case that $\ExpCond{X}{\bar{A}} = 1 + \Exp{X}$.
 If we want to be really careful, we can calculate this out formally (no sensible person would ever do this):